nixworks/public/news/2016/09/29/index.md

 ##### Prime Minister of Iran
 ### [Former Prime Minister of Iran and one of the founders of OPEC Jamshid Amouzegar, who was involved in the 1975 OPEC siege, dies at the age of 93. ](/news/2016/09/29/former-prime-minister-of-iran-and-one-of-the-founders-of-opec-jamshid-amouzegar-who-was-involved-in-the-1975-opec-siege-dies-at-the-age-of.md)
-_Context: 1975 OPEC siege, OPEC, Jamshid Amouzegar, Prime Minister of Iran_
+_Context: OPEC, Prime Minister of Iran, Jamshid Amouzegar, 1975 OPEC siege_

 ## [Previous Day...](/news/2016/09/28/index.md)